What is the recovery time?

 At your consultation, once we know the particulars of your surgery and insurance, we will strive to give you an estimate of the costs of your out of pocket costs.
 Please understand that if you are planning to file your surgery with insurance, it is entirely your responsibility to ensure that we are in network for your plan and that if referrals are required for your plan from your PCP, it is up to you to get them to our office.
 Your procedure will be billed under your medical insurance (not your vision insurance).
 As far as your financial responsibility is concerned, this is dependent upon your specific plan, whether or not you have met your deductible, and your co-insurance (if any).
 We will take care of getting prior-authorization and pre-determination completed before your operation whenever possible.

-Where does Dr. Fante operate?
+Where do Dr. Fante and Dr. Goecks operate?

-Is Dr. Fante in-network with my insurance?
+Are Dr. Fante and Dr. Goecks in-network with my insurance?

 We are contracted with dozens of insurance plans, but you would be wise to call your insurance company to verify.

 Will my insurance cover the cost of the procedure?

 You may be subject to a deductible depending on your plan.
 If you have already met your deductible, you will be subject to co-insurance which varies from plan to plan.
 Please call your insurance company to make sure you understand what will be expected of you.